 Again, group types of clothes together if there are a lot of clothes.
 All short sleeve shirts, long sleeve shirts, pants together.
 Separate them into summer and winter if you think this would be helpful to you.

-Label the boxes or drawers they’re being stored in appropriately.
+Appropriately label the boxes or drawers that they are being stored in.

 **A way to get clothes from the “currently worn” section, to the “keep for the next bub” section can be easy.
 You might notice something is too small only after you’ve dressed your child in it.
 In most cases you might leave them in it for the day and vow to give it away or store it once it’s washed.
 (Or is that just me?)
 From here, it can be hard to remember which were too small.
 So, the quick solution is, put a safety pin in the collar.
 Once it comes out of the wash, the safety pin will remind you that this shirt is too small.
 Sorted!
 Pop it in the “Too Small” box you set up.